kubernetes/enhancements/keps/sig-apps/4026-job-creation-timestamp-annotation/README.md

 ## Summary

-Currently, there is no supported way to get the original/expected initial scheduled timestamp for the job.
-This KEP proposes to set the the original scheduled time, `CreationTimestamp`, as an annotation in the job metadata.
+Currently, there is no supported way to get the original/expected initial scheduled timestamp for the job created from a cronjob.
+This KEP proposes to set the the original scheduled time as an annotation in the job metadata.

 ## Motivation

 ### Goals

-- Set job creation timestamp as an annotation on the job.
+- Set job schedule timestamp as an annotation on the job.
 - Adding the annotation should not be disruptive to existing workloads.

 ### Non-Goals